-- 1. Student Organizations may submit flyers electronically to the Office of Student Activities. - 2.
+- 1. Student Organizations may submit flyers to the Liaison of Student Organizations. - 2.
 Bulletin boards and kiosks are intended for use by student organizations and college departments.
 Please only post one of your flyers or posters on the bulletin board and kiosks.
-IF more than one is on display, it will be removed. - 3.
+If more than one is on display, it will be removed. - 3.
 All flyers and posters will need to include the name of the organization, location, event, date, time and contact information for approval. - 4.
 Flyers and posters in the residence halls concerning Residence Life will need to be approved by the Office of Residence Life. - 5.
-No flyer or poster may appear on painted walls, doors, in the elevators and on glass or windows, with the exception of same day announcements of campus emergencies or urgent announcements from the Office of Student Life. - 6.
-All flyers and posters must be approved and STAMPED with the official seal (located in the Office of Student Activities). - 7.
+No flyer or poster may appear on painted walls, doors, in the elevators, and on glass or windows, with the exception of same-day announcements of campus emergencies or urgent announcements from the Office of Student Life. - 6.
+All flyers and posters must be approved and STAMPED with the official seal - 7.
 Posters and flyers may be posted on BULLETIN BOARDS and KIOSKS ONLY.
 The following is a list of places where bulletin boards are accessible: - a.
+Residence Halls

-Residence Halls - b.
-MCCC Ground Floor - c.
-Heflin AB Ground Floor and Second Floor (there are bulletin boards in each classroom) - d.
-Science Building First-Fourth Floor (please see the department secretary for distribution) - e.
-Fine Arts Building - f.
-Clark Hall First-Third Floors - g.
-Academic Support Center - h.
-Health & PE Building a.
-MCCC First-Third Floorb.
-Fine Arts Buildingc.
-Amphitheater
+- b.
+Heflin AB Ground Floor and Second Floor (there are bulletin boards in each classroom)

+- c.
+Science Building First-Fourth Floor (please see the department secretary for distribution)

+- d.
+Fine Arts Building

+- e.
+Clark Hall First-Third Floors

+- f.
+Academic Support Center

+- g.
+Health & PE Building